Japanese destroyer Sagiri: Operational history

 On completion, Sagiri was assigned to Destroyer Division 20 under the IJN 2nd Fleet.
 During the Second Sino-Japanese War, from 1937, Sagiri covered landing of Japanese forces in Shanghai and Hangzhou.
 From 1940, she was assigned to patrol and cover landings of Japanese forces in south China.

 World War II history

 At the time of the attack on Pearl Harbor, Sagiri was assigned to Destroyer Division 20 of Desron 3 of the IJN 1st Fleet, and had deployed from Kure Naval District to the port of Samah on Hainan Island.

 From 17 December, Sagiri covered Japanese landings at Miri and at Kuching in Sarawak.
 On 24 December 1941, approximately 35 nmi off Kuching, Sagiri was torpedoed by the Dutch submarine HNLMS K XVI.
 Her aft magazine caught fire and exploded, sinking the ship with the loss of 121 of her crew.
 Some 120 survivors were rescued by her sister ship, Shirakumo.

 On 15 January 1942, Sagiri was removed from the navy list.

+Later history

+It was discovered that ships from other countries were illegally taking many pieces of metal from this ship.